-On the other side I am a member of another loyalty programme linked to credit card purchases.
-A monthly statement of points featuring suggested product purchases turns up in mail and gets ignored.
+On the other side, I am a member of another loyalty programme linked to credit card purchases.
+A monthly statement of points featuring suggested product purchases turns up in the mail and gets ignored.
 Points expire regularly, but honestly I never think twice about it.

 This is probably a case of a loyalty programme not doing so well.

 The case is different for every loyalty scheme and must be set up based on your audience and personalised where possible.

 The most common loyalty programmes are point-based (more your purchase, higher the points); tiered system (smaller rewards for the new joiners and increasing value of rewards as guests become more loyal); and VIP status (those who pay upfront for identified privileges – perfect for business travellers).

 Here are some ways you can measure how effective your guest loyalty programme is.
 Is it really working and worth the effort you put into it?

 - A number of sign-ups to the loyalty programme.
 However, this figure can be deceptive.
 To truly measure success you need to see how this set of acquired audience is working to improving your revenue and brand awareness.
 This takes us to the next point – Net Promoter Score.

 - Net Promoter Score is a customer satisfaction metric derived from simple customer feedback.
 The most common form of NPS is the degree to which customers would recommend your company to others based on a scale from one to ten.
 The NPS is calculated by subtracting the percentage of detractors from the percentage of promoters.
 Scores can range from -100 to +100, and any positive score is considered good.
 More sign-ups to your loyalty programme coupled with an increase in NPS would signal a programme working well.
 There are many online survey tools available to help you gather this information.